-There are a number of ways you can offer suggestions to ORCCA: responding to community needs assessments, direct communication with staff or the CEO.
-ORCCA needs assessments or other community meetings are conducted regularly and notification of these opportunities is distributed through regular ORCCA communication channels such as the E-Connect and website.
-If you have an idea or suggestion in the meantime, you can contact the program director, or CEO.
-ORCCA board meetings are for doing the work of the organization and are closed to the general public except through invitation.
+There are a number of ways you can offer suggestions to ORCCA: responding to community needs assessments, direct communication with staff or the Executive Director.
+ORCCA needs assessments or other community meetings are conducted regularly and notification of these opportunities is distributed through regular ORCCA communication channels such as the ORCCA website.
+If you have an idea or suggestion in the meantime, you can contact the program director, Executive Director.

 How to Communicate a Grievance or Complaint:

 ORCCA values direct, open communication, and timely resolution of concerns.
 Initially, an attempt needs to be made to resolve the issue with the individual and parties involved informally.
-If the informal attempt at resolution does not work, the individual should put the complaint in writing and submit it to the immediate supervisor involved with a copy addressed to the Chief Executive Director.
-The issue should be timely.
+If the informal attempt at resolution does not work, the individual should put the complaint in writing and submit it to the immediate supervisor involved with a copy addressed to the Executive Director.

-Complaints about the Chief Executive Officer must be in writing, signed, directed to the Board and sent to:
+Complaints about the Executive Director must be in writing, signed, directed to the Board and sent to:

 Coos Bay, OR 97420

 The decisions of the ORCCA Board are final.